8gears/containerized-guacamole/README.md

 This Docker Compose setup makes it very easy (only 3 cli commands) to run [Apache Guacamole](https://guacamole.incubator.apache.org/) behind a NGINX reverse proxy TLS secured with Let's Encrypt.

-*Although this repo is 3 years old it is still up to date and uses the latest images.*
+*Although this repo is 3 years old it still works and is up to date as latest images are used.*

 ## Unique Features